rh-mobb/documentation/content/aro/azure-arc-integration/index.md

 - Storage
 - Configurations

+## Enable Container Insights

+Follow the Azure documentation to [Enable Container insights](https://learn.microsoft.com/en-us/azure/azure-monitor/containers/kubernetes-monitoring-enable?tabs=cli#enable-container-insights).
+Be sure to use "Arc-enabled cluster with ARO" command for ARO-specific instructions.

 ## Access Secrets from Azure Key Vault
 The Azure Key Vault Provider for Secrets Store CSI Driver allows for the integration of Azure Key Vault as a secrets store with a Kubernetes cluster via a CSI volume.
 For Azure Arc-enabled Kubernetes clusters, you can install the Azure Key Vault Secrets Provider extension to fetch secrets.